AntoineLemarchand/Btracker/README.md

 ## Description
 Btracker is a portfolio project but nonetheless a (to be) business ready bugtracker in a smooth gruvbox theme

-## Frontend
+## Tech
-HTML/CSS with a touch of javascript
+* Frontend: HTML/CSS with a touch of javascript

-## Backend
+* Backend: PHP + phpCHART for the dashboard

-PHP and mySQL
+licence: MIT